 - In a small bowl, combine the flours and baking powder.

 - In a large bowl, whisk the eggs with an electric mixer on medium speed until they are light in color, a full 5 minutes.

 - Still mixing, slowly add in the sugar-tea mixture and mix until combined.
-Add in the oil, buttermilk, vanilla extract, almond extract, and lemon juice.
+Add the oil, buttermilk, vanilla extract, almond extract, and lemon juice.

 - Divide batter evenly into prepared mini bundt pans, filling each ⅔ full.

 - Bake cakes for 10-12 minutes or until a toothpick inserted into the center comes out clean.
 Let cool completely in pan before turning cakes onto a wire rack.
 Serve with a dusting of confectioner’s sugar or a drizzle of honey.

 Disclosure: This is not a sponsored post.
 I love my KitchenAid Stand Mixer and baking equipment very much and wanted to share them with you!
 The good folks at KitchenAid were kind to sponsor the prizes.

 MAKING THIS RECIPE?
 Share it with us on Instagram using #aclassictwist so we can see what you are baking up in your kitchen!